RahulSriv/Online-Electronic-Store-Management-System/README.md

 Organization of the Project

-Online Electronic Application Store Database will do following processes:
+Online Electronic Application Store Database will do the following processes:

 • Any member can register and view available products